 Local Authorities charge schools between £200 and £350 for each appeal they organise.
 Our basic cost per appeal us much less than that!

 Educationappeals Dotcom is a team of experienced, truly independent professionals who have been clerking appeals for 35 years.
 We are the largest non local authority organisation to administer appeals in London and the South East.
 We hear half the admission appeals in Greater London.

 While we give free independent advice to appellants in accordance with the code, we are not involved in providing a fee based service helping parents to win their appeal.
 We believed that this would undermine our independence.

 Educationappeals Dotcom believes that a truly transparent independent service can only be achieved when we manage the entire process.
-We are here to provide a service that suits your needs.

 This is what we can do for your Admission Authority:

 - Give you general advice on the appeals process.
 Ensuring that at all times that your school or schools are not breaking the Appeals Code.
-Our independent advice team can also advise on admission arrangements and how to deal with in year admissions – an area where many own Admission Authority schools unknowingly break the law.
+Our independent admission advice team can also advise on admission arrangements and how to deal with in year admissions – an area where many own Admission Authority schools unknowingly break the law.

 - Allocate a Clerk to your school, who will administer the whole of the school appeal process.